Vitaly-Protasov/DL_project_skoltech/README.md

 ## Authors of this project (in alphabet order):

-**Alex Selivanov, Kristina Ivanova, Lucy Airapetyan, Vitaly Protasov.**
+**Alexander Selivanov, Kristina Ivanova, Lucy Airapetyan, Vitaly Protasov.**